 Nursing home neglect is often difficult to detect.
-Be on the lookout for signs of:
+So be on the lookout for signs of:

 - Weight loss is a sign of malnutrition, dehydration, poor diabetic management, and overmedication.

-- Skin conditions like bed sores, rashes, and scabies indicate substandard care.
-Bruises, lacerations, and welts may signal improper hygiene and physical abuse.
+- Skin conditions like bedsores, rashes, and scabies indicate substandard care.
+Likewise, bruises, lacerations, and welts may signal improper hygiene and physical abuse.

 - Agitation and confusion can indicate problems.
-Look for changes in behavior, like a fear of touching, or uncharacteristic anger.
+Look for changes in behavior, like fear of touching or uncharacteristic anger.

 - Broken bones, marks from restraints, and injuries from falls are all warning signs that a nursing home may have abused your family member.

 Due to restricted mobility, general weakness, and impaired cognition, elderly persons are at risk for sexual assault.
 These physical limitations make it almost impossible for residents to defend themselves or communicate what is happening to them.
 Signs of sexual abuse include bruising, bleeding, or infection in the genital areas, symptoms of sexually transmitted diseases, or difficulty walking or sitting.